 From the Director's Desk

 This month’s eJournal finds us well into the school year.
 As we have reflected on the theme of identity, we have given significant consideration to questions related to how we understand ourselves as members of the Christian community.
 Both the Penner dialogue and screening of Lord Save Us From Your Followers led us to consider how questions of theology, history, and culture inform us when we give definition to the term “Christian.”
 This month we will continue in these vein, though from a different angle.
 This month we have our annual Moral Formation Lecture series, which will consider how we arrive at our Christian identity through the interaction of a number of “voices” which contribute to our self-concept.
 One interesting fact about the modern Western world (over the last 300-400 years approximately) is that there is a much greater interest in understanding the “self”; positively there has been a turning inward which has led to greater understanding of ourselves and negatively there has been the potential of unhealthy narcissism in our efforts to arrive at true self-knowledge.
 Dr. Kang’s lectures should help us to see how we can navigate our contemporary moment while seeking to have a deeper understanding of what it means to be a Christian when there are many other voices whispering and shouting in our ears.
-Please join us next week, and enjoy our resources this month which highlight our Christian Formation and Ministry department.
+Please join us next week, and enjoy our resources this month which highlight our School of Mission, Ministry, and Leadership.

 "One Identity and Multiple Voices?
 Forming the Christian Self"